 GREEN BAY, Wis. — P.H.
 Glatfelter Co. and Georgia-Pacific Consumer Products LP on Jan.
 2 entered into a consent decree in Wisconsin federal court in which they agreed to expand their obligations under previous settlements concerning the cleanup of polychlorinated biphenyls (PCBs) and remediation of natural resource damages at the Lower Fox River and Green Bay Superfund site (United States v.
 NCR Corp., et al., No. 10cv910, E.D.
 Wis.).

-NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Dec.
-5 affirmed a federal judge in Louisiana’s refusal to review the denial of a claimant’s request for damages under the Deepwater Horizon Economic Property Damages Settlement program, finding that a map submitted by the claimant to show that it is an area subject to compensation was for informational purposes only (Claimant ID 100299837 v.
-BP Exploration & Production Inc., et al., No. 18-30684, 2018 U.S. App.
-LEXIS 34287).
+NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Feb.
+1 upheld a federal judge in Louisiana’s decision to deny discretionary review of a Court Supervised Settlement Program (CSSP) administrator’s ruling that four claimants’ properties were not entitled to compensation as oiled properties under the Deepwater Horizon Economic and Property Damages Settlement Agreement, finding that the database for parcels of land, not the compensation category map, controls how a property is classified (Claimant ID 100297067 v.
+BP Exploration & Production Inc., No. 18-30748, 5th Cir., 2019 U.S. App.
+LEXIS 3089).